muldjord/boris/README.md

 #### Version 3.6.0 (In progress, unreleased):
 * Reversed coin concept.
 You now buy items instead of behaviours
+* About text adjusted to reflect changes in coin system
 * Boris will now kick the football
 * Items are now linked to the Boris that interacts with it, allowing for interesting synchronized animations ** Boris 'hyper' is applied to the item when an interaction occurs to ensure sync between animations